-Mobile office facilities and equipment could include a marquee to provide coverage when you are conducting your parliamentary business outdoors, and other necessary items such as a table and chairs, or the cost of an exhibition booth for indoor events.
+Mobile office facilities and equipment could include a marquee to provide coverage when you are conducting your parliamentary business outdoors, site fees and other necessary items such as a table and chairs, or the cost of an exhibition booth for indoor events.

 Mobile office expenses: